wesetech-digital/Credit-Score/README.md

 ---

-This README provides a comprehensive guide to setting up and using the FastAPI Loan Default Prediction Service.
+This README provides a comprehensive guide to setting up and using the FastAPI Loan Default Prediction & Credit Scoring Service.